Generic Name: Albuterol Inhalation Aerosol (al BYOO ter ole)

 What do I need to tell my doctor BEFORE I take Proventil HFA?

-This is not a list of all drugs or health problems that interact with Proventil HFA.
+This is not a list of all drugs or health problems that interact with Proventil HFA (albuterol inhalation aerosol).

 What are some things I need to know or do while I take Proventil HFA?

-- Tell all of your health care providers that you take Proventil HFA.
+- Tell all of your health care providers that you take Proventil HFA (albuterol inhalation aerosol).
 This includes your doctors, nurses, pharmacists, and dentists.

-- Do not take more of this medicine or use it more often than you have been told.
-Deaths have happened when too much of Proventil HFA was taken.
+- Do not take more of Proventil HFA (albuterol inhalation aerosol) or use it more often than you have been told.
+Deaths have happened when too much of Proventil HFA (albuterol inhalation aerosol) was taken.
 Talk with your doctor.

 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.